jmptrader/finance-1/README.md

 finance
 ---

-A Go package to calculate Internal Rate of Return and Present Value.
+A Go package to calculate Internal Rate of Return, Present Value, and Compound Interest.